Brezhnev Doctrine: Origins

-1956 Hungarian crisis
+1956 Hungarian Revolution and Soviet invasion

 The period between 1953 and 1968 was saturated with dissidence and reformation within the Soviet satellite states.
 1953 saw the death of Soviet Leader Joseph Stalin, followed closely by Nikita Khrushchev's 1956 "Secret Speech" denouncing Stalin.
 This denouncement of the former leader led to a period of the Soviet Era known commonly as "De-Stalinization."
-Under the blanket reforms of this process, Imre Nagy came to power in Hungary as the new Prime Minister, taking over for Mátyás Rákosi.
+Under the blanket reforms of this process, Imre Nagy came to power in Hungary as the new prime minister, taking over for Mátyás Rákosi.
 Almost immediately Nagy set out on a path of reform.
-Police power was reduced, collectivized farms were breaking apart, industry and food production shifted and religious tolerance was becoming more prominent.
+Police power was reduced, collectivized farms were split up and being returned to individual peasants, industry and food production shifted and religious tolerance was becoming more prominent.
 These reforms shocked the Hungarian Communist Party.
-Nagy was quickly overthrown by Rákosi in 1955, and stripped of his political livelihood.
+Nagy was quickly overthrown by Rákosi in 1955, and stripped of his positions.
 Shortly after this coup, Khrushchev signed the Belgrade Declaration which stated "separate paths to socialism were permissible within the Soviet Bloc."
 With hopes for serious reform just having been extinguished in Hungary, this declaration was not received well by the Hungarians.
 Tensions quickly mounted in Hungary with demonstrations and calls for not only the withdrawal of Soviet troops, but for a Hungarian withdrawal from the Warsaw Pact as well.
 By October 23 Soviet forces landed in Budapest.
-A chaotic and bloody squashing of revolutionary forces lasted from October 24 until November 7.
+A chaotic and bloody suppression of revolutionary forces lasted from October 24 until November 7, ending with thousands of Hungarians murdered and many more fleeing the country.
 Although order was restored, tensions remained on both sides of the conflict.
-Hungarians resented the end of the reformation, and the Soviets wanted to avoid a similar crisis from occurring again anywhere in the socialist camp.
+Hungarians resented the end of the reformation, and the Soviets wanted to avoid a similar crisis from occurring again anywhere in the Soviet Bloc.

 A peaceful Brezhnev Doctrine

-When the Hungarian Revolution of 1956 ended, the Soviets adopted the mindset that governments supporting both Communism and capitalism must coexist, and more importantly, build relations.
-The Communist Party of the Soviet Union called for a peaceful coexistence, where the war between the United States and Soviet Union would come to a close.
-This ideal, further stressed that all people are equal, and own the right to solve the problems of their own countries themselves.
-The idea was that in order for both states to peacefully coexist, neither country can exercise the right to get involved in each other's internal affairs.
-The Soviets did not want the Americans getting into their business, as the Americans did not want the Soviets in theirs.
+When the Hungarian Revolution of 1956 was suppressed, the Soviets adopted the mindset that governments supporting both communism and capitalism must coexist, and more importantly, build relations.
+This idea stressed that all people are equal, and own the right to solve the problems of their own countries themselves, and that in order for both states to peacefully coexist, neither country can exercise the right to get involved in each other's internal affairs.
 While this idea was brought up following the events of Hungary, they were not put into effect for a great deal of time.
 This is further explained in the Renunciation section.